Libensemble/libensemble/docs/platforms/example_scripts.rst

 Example Job Submission Scripts
 ==============================

-Below are some example job-submission scripts used to configure and launch libEnsemble on a variety of high-powered systems.
+Below are example job-submission scripts used to configure and launch libEnsemble on a variety of high-powered systems.
 See :doc:`here<platforms_index>` for more information about the respective systems and configuration.